Andrew-Hogan/easymunk/README.md

 ## Use

-* At the top of your .py file, add "import easymunk"
+* At the top of your .py file, add "import easymunk.easymunk as ezmk"  # Temporary need for explicit import, will be changed.
 * Although EasyMunk is a class, self is never used.
 You can call easymunk.EasyMunk class methods without creating an instance.
 * The two public methods are EasyMunk.print_info() and EasyMunk.sort()